New binary black hole mergers in the LIGO--Virgo O3a data: Introduction

 Among the ten new events reported here, several of the inferred sources will make important contributions to constraints on interesting astrophysical scenarios: three events have confidently large positive (aligned) effective spin; two events have confidently negative (anti-aligned) effective spin, one having $\chieff < -0.5$ with over $99\%$ confidence; two events have near-unity mass ratio with primary mass posteriors confidently above $45\, \msun$ (UMG), and third has a likelihood peak at extreme mass ratio corresponding to an intermediate mass black hole (IMBH) primary of $\sim120\, \msun$ merging with a stellar mass companion of $\sim12\, \msun$; and four events have secondary mass posteriors confidently below $5\, \msun$ (LMG), including one at extreme mass ratio and two with secondary mass posteriors whose $90\%$ credible intervals extend below $2.3\, \msun$, which indicates the possibility that the binary contains a neutron star (NS).
 If we estimate the number of false positives by summing the complements of the reported $\pastro$ values, we find that roughly three events are expected to be noise transients rather than astrophysical signals.
+It is important to note that both $\pastro$ estimates and inferred source parameters depend on the choice of prior, with results becoming more sensitive to this choice as SNR decreases.
+We have made a public GitHub repository (\url{https://github.com/seth-olsen/new_BBH_mergers_O3a_IAS_pipeline}) containing all the information needed for using different astrophysical models to estimate $p_{\rm astro}$ (see, e.g., Ref.~\cite{ias_popO2_Roulet_2020}) and reweight posterior samples (see, e.g., Ref.~\cite{reweighting_importance_sampling_thrane2019}).

 The rest of the paper is organized as follows: in \S \ref{sec:changes} we review changes to the IAS pipeline between the O2 and O3a analyses.
 In \S \ref{sec:events} we discuss the ten BBH mergers first reported in this work (see Table~\ref{tab:signalsFound}).
 In \S \ref{sec:previous_events} we report our results for events already included in GWTC-2.1 \cite{lvc_o3a_deep_gwtc2_1_update_2021}, noting differences (see Table~\ref{tab:lvc events}).
 We summarize the results in \S \ref{sec:conclusions} and discuss the astrophysical implications of the new events.
 Corner plots of posterior distributions for new events can be found in Appendix \ref{Appendix:posteriors}, with PE samples publicly available at \url{https://github.com/seth-olsen/new_BBH_mergers_O3a_IAS_pipeline}.
 Our computation of $\pastro$ is described in Appendix \ref{Appendix:pastro}.
 Our method for weighting regions of our geometric template bank by phase space volume is explained in Appendix \ref{Appendix:templateprior}.
 A detailed derivation of our method for computing the coherent multi-detector statistic is presented in Appendix \ref{Appendix:collection}.